Previous

 The two new laboratory buildings B128 and B129 at the Technical University of Denmark (DTU) house the Department of Building and Construction.
 B128 and B129 are an upgrade of the institute’s research environment within Arctic technology and geotechnical engineering.

 Building B129 is an architectural reinterpretation of the traditional glass corridors that connect the yellow, brick-clad corridors everywhere on DTU’s campus.
 The rational building is located freely between buildings B118 and B119 and connected to these by transparent glass corridors.
-Inside, the building is laid out in such a way that meeting zones, flex spaces and living areas are gathered around the natural flow of people through the building from B118 and on to B119.
+Inside, the building is laid out in such a way that meeting zones, flex spaces, and living areas are gathered around the natural flow of people through the building from B118 and onto B119.

 Client

-Technical University of Denmark (DTU)
+Technical University of Denmark

 Area